paulchernoch/quantogram/readme.md

  - Middle level: coarse counts, one for negatives and one for positives, to the nearest power of two
  - Bottom level: fine counts for all finite values

-The coarse and fine counts are stored in `skip dictionaries` (dictionaries built upon a `skip list`).
+The coarse and fine counts are stored in `skip maps` (dictionaries built upon a `skip list`).
 They are a tree-structured index into a linked list, where keys are stored in sorted order.
 This makes search, insert, update and ordered iteration fast.

 By using the coarse counts in the middle level, one can sum up the weights to get near the quantile and discover which power of two range contains the quantile.
-Then the skip dictionary's filtered iterator provides rapid access to that range of values in the fine dictionary.
+Then the skip map's filtered iterator provides rapid access to that range of values in the fine dictionary.

 **Fast hashing**.
 An important part of the algorithm is how samples are hashed to find their keys at the coarse and fine levels.
 At the coarse level, `frexp` is used to get the power of two and sign of the number, using an intrinsic math function instead of the math library log.
 At the fine level, the remaining mantissa is fed to an approximate log function to get the bin number.
 The approximate log uses a third-order **Padé Approximant**, which is twice as fast as the math library log.